strotman-ryan/AlphaZeroConnect4/README.md

 # AlphaZeroConnect4
-Create a Connect 4 AI using ideas from Goolge's Deep Mind Team
+Create a Connect 4 AI using ideas from Google's Deep Mind Team